pippinbarr/SNAKISTS/process/ists.md

 ## Nine letters

 - absurdist
+    - Appealing.
+    - "intentionally ridiculous or bizarre; surreal."
+    - May not be distinct from Dadaist, may be a better word
 - aerialist
 - alchemist
+    - Including "a person who transforms or creates something through a seemingly magical process."
+    - Appealing...
 - allergist
 - analogist
 - anarchist
+    - "Anarchism is a political philosophy and movement that seeks to abolish all institutions that perpetuate authority, coercion, or hierarchy, primarily targeting the state and capitalism.
+Anarchism advocates for the replacement of the state with stateless societies and voluntary free associations."
+    - In the context of a game is a position like this distinct from absurdism?
+Does it suspend the rules?
+What happens in a game if you suspend the rules/authority of the game?
 - anatomist
+    - Snake and disection?
+Intriguing...
 - apologist
 - archivist
 - atonalist